Rob and Pawel covered:

 Skiers of the world, rejoice!
 After two years, Japan is finally opening its borders and the island of Hokkaido is ready to share its iconic powder with the rest of us.
 If you’ve ever wondered what it takes to earn your turns on the mountains of Japan, and whether Japow really lives up to the hype, this is just the webinar for you.

-All of your burning questions and more will be answered by our two expert hosts, Rob Coppolillo and Pawel Kunachowicz, as they discuss preparations for their upcoming adventure in the northernmost province of Japan.
+All of your burning questions and more have been answered by our two expert hosts, Rob Coppolillo and Pawel Kunachowicz, as they discuss preparations for their upcoming adventure in the northernmost province of Japan.

-No topic will be left untouched.
+No topic has been left untouched.
 Hot springs, the food, cozy huts, and of course—the deepest snow on Earth!

 For Pawel, this will be his 12th season in Japan, while Rob will be guiding there for the first time.
-Rob will have a lot of questions, so tune in to this one-hour session to hear all about ski touring in the Land of the Rising Sun.
+Rob had a lot of questions, so check out this one-hour session to hear all about ski touring in the Land of the Rising Sun.

 Rob is an AMGA/IFMGA Mountain Guide and owner of Vetta Mountain Guides.
 He’s lived in Boulder, Colorado; Chamonix, France; and most recently moved to Seattle with his wife and two sons.
 He’s also a freelance writer who speaks English, Italian and French, and his most recent book, “The Ski Guide Manual,” was published by Falcon Guides in November 2020.